emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 ### Add existing issues to the sprint

-1. In the `Backlog` tab, identify which issues should be added to the sprint.
+1. Identify which issues from the backlog should be added to the sprint.

 2. Drag and drop the issue from the backlog to the desired sprint.

 ### Add new issues to the sprint

-1. Click `Create issue` under the sprint.
+1. Click `+ Create issue` under the sprint.

     ![creates issue](create-issue.png)